-To meet the expenses of medical treatment outside India, you can purchase foreign currency on the basis of self-certification for up to US$ 50,000.
+To meet medical treatment expenses outside India, you can purchase foreign currency self-certification for up to US$ 50,000.
 Banks may also release exchange for amounts above US$ 50,000 if they receive estimates from doctors or hospitals in India or overseas.

 Also, foreign exchange of up to US$ 25,000 is available for the patient and accompanying attendant on self-certification in order to meet boarding/lodging/travel costs.